-So today I want to offer a simple breathing practice that’s easy to do.
-It will calm your heart and quiet your mind.
+Today we’re going to embark on a journey into India – to learn a powerful breathing practice that’s easy to do.
+It will calm your heart and quiet your mind…

-Nadi Shodhanam delivers a sense of peace immediately.
+During this practice, you’ll experience a sense of peace almost immediately.
 But that’s just the tip of the iceberg.

-Studies indicate that, over time, it can improve cardiovascular and lung function and lower your heart rate.
+Studies indicate that, over time, it can improve cardiovascular health and lung function, as it balances your heart rate.
 This in turn reduces your stress, which we know is good for overall physical and mental health.
 There is also strong evidence that alternate nostril breathing improves brain function.

-The Sanskrit meaning of Nadi Shodahnam is “energy channel cleansing (or purification).”
-It has a long history in yoga and ayurvedic medicine as a reliable way to achieve mental, physical, and emotional balance.
+Nadi Shodhana Pranayama has a long history in yoga and ayurvedic medicine as a reliable way to achieve mental, physical, and emotional balance.

 For me, it’s a go-to when I’m stressed.